-Section 5.6 - Operating Standards
+Section 5.7 - Operating Standards

-Each permit issued by the Board shall be subject to the following conditions which shall be set forth on the permit.
+All Full Permits and certain Abbreviated Permits issued by the Board shall be subject to the following conditions which shall be set forth in the permit.

 - a.
 No area shall be excavated so as to allow the accumulation of freestanding water. - b.
-Such other reasonable requirements consistent with the provisions of this Bylaw and such rules and regulations as the Board may adopt hereunder including, but not limited to, grading, constant sloping, seeding, and planting, fencing or screening necessary for public safety and or visual aesthetics; methods of removal; location and use of buildings and other structures; hours of operation, routes of transportation of Earth Removal, control of drainage and disposition of waste incidental to the removal operations. - c.
+Such other reasonable requirements consistent with the provisions of this Bylaw and such rules and regulations as the Board may adopt hereunder including, but not limited to, grading, constant sloping, seeding, and planting, fencing or screening necessary for public safety and\or visual aesthetics; methods of removal; location and use of buildings and other structures; hours of operation, routes of transportation of Earth Removal, control of dust, debris, drainage and disposition of waste incidental to the removal operations. - c.
 Upon the conclusion of Earth Removal operations all areas upon which such operations have been conducted shall be covered with not less than four inches of topsoil capable of supporting vegetation brought to the finished grades and seeded with a cover crop, suitable to the Board, except where ledge rock is exposed and all large stones and boulders which protrude above finished grade shall be buried or removed.
 The Board shall require the applicant to guarantee growth of the crop cover on such areas within two years of seeding.